-If you graduate early without applying for financial assistance for summer, your college or university can make any refunds due and reduce your financial aid amount appropriately.
+If you graduate early without applying for financial assistance for the summer, your college or university can make any refunds due and reduce your financial aid amount appropriately.
 So it would be wise to apply and qualify for financial assistance ahead of time.
 They cannot provide a refund until they verify that you have graduated.

-If you successfully complete your degree program before the deadline and graduate early, you can still earn a proportionate amount of financial aid for the term since it is less than a full-time enrollment.
+If you successfully complete your degree program before the deadline and graduate early, you can still earn a proportionate amount of financial aid for the term since it is less than full-time enrollment.
 Most schools require students to be enrolled in courses throughout the semester to qualify for any refund amounts.

 What If I Am Withdrawing Or Dropping Out Before Starting Classes?